cedx/cli/docs/Modules/SoftwareInstallation.md

 # Install OpenJDK to a custom location.
 Install-Jdk -Path "C:\Program Files\OpenJDK"

-# Installs a specific OpenJDK release instead of the latest version.
+# Installs a specific OpenJDK version instead of the latest release.
 Install-Jdk -Version 25
 ```